thelfer/mfem-mgis/docs/source/developer_guide/benchmark.rst

 .. note::

-  Both functions can be called directly by this function ``print_and_write_timers()``
+  Both functions can be called directly using ``print_and_write_timers()``.

 You can instrument each of your functions using section timers.
-It's important to remember that adding chronos can add extra cost, negligible for "big" functions but very costly for functions called in each element.
+It's important to remember that adding timers can add extra cost, negligible for "big" functions but very costly for functions called in each element.

-- To time a function, place this instruction at the start of your function, the timer will stop at the end of the scope (the second time point is hidden in the timer destructor).
+- To time a function, place this instruction at the start of your function; the timer will stop at the end of the scope (the second time point is hidden in the timer destructor).

 .. code-block:: c++